AI Product Photography Prompts

 Macro material detail

-Texture-forward detail shot for skincare, beverages, premium packaging.
-Pairs with hero on white for a 2-shot category set.
+Texture-forward detail shot for skincare, beverages, and premium packaging.
+Pairs with hero on white for a clean 2-shot category set.

 Macro close-up of textured surface of referenced product, soft top light, shallow depth of field, surface detail in sharp focus, surrounding context falls into bokeh, photoreal rendering, 1:1 framing.